Program Number: 10-512-1

 The clinical case requirement for program completion includes a minimum of 120 cases.

-The Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Accreditation Review Committee for Surgical Technology and Surgical Assisting (ARC/STSA).
+The Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Accreditation Review Council for Surgical Technology and Surgical Assisting (ARC/STSA).

 Commission on Accreditation of Allied Health Education Programs (CAAHEP)